devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - WS KMS keys are specific to a region.
 If you want to enable cross-region snapshot copy for an AWS KMS-encrypted cluster, you must configure a `snapshot copy grant` for a master key in the destination region so that Amazon Redshift can perform encryption operations in the destination region.
 - Used for OLAP scenarios.
 - Redshift is configured with automatic snapshot by default but you need to enable cross-region snapshot if you require it.
+- Amazon Redshift only has cross-region backup feature (using snapshots), not Cross-Region Replication.
 - Redshif Spectrum can be used to analyze data stored in S3.
 - Apache Parquet is an open-source file format that is optimized for use with big data processing frameworks.
 It stores data in a columnar format, which means it organizes the data by columns rather than by rows.
 This can lead to significant performance improvements when executing analytical queries.